ageron/tiny-dqn/README.md

 It is based on the 2013 paper by V. Mnih _et al._, "Playing Atari with Deep Reinforcement Learning": [arXiv:1312.5602](https://arxiv.org/pdf/1312.5602v1.pdf).

-The Q-networks (actor and critic) have 3 convolutional layers and two fully connected layers (including the output layer).
+The two Q-networks (online DQN and target DQN) have 3 convolutional layers and two fully connected layers (including the output layer).
 This code implements a replay memory and ɛ-greedy policy for exploration.

 ## Requirements

 * OpenAI gym + dependencies for the Atari environment
-* TensorFlow 0.10+
+* TensorFlow 1.0+
 * Numpy

 ## Installation